 - Difficulty hearing

-If your dog has any of these symptoms, it’s important to take them to your veterinarian for a proper diagnosis and treatment.
+If your dog has any of these symptoms, it’s important to take them to your veterinarian for evaluation and treatment.

 Stages of Canine Ear Infections

-Canine ear infections can be divided into three stages:
+Ear infections can be split into three stages:

 Stage 1

-This is the initial stage of infection, and it’s known for mild symptoms such like head shaking, ear scratching, and a foul odor coming from their ears.
+This is the initial stage of infection, and it’s associated with mild symptoms such like head shaking, ear scratching, and a foul odor coming from their ears.

 Stage 2

-This is a more advanced stage of infection, and its symptoms are usually redness or swelling in the ear canal, ear discharge, and pain when touching or cleaning their ears.
+This is a more advanced stage of infection, and its symptoms are usually redness or swelling in their ear canal, ear discharge, and pain when touching or cleaning their ears.

 Stage 3